ekmungai/eloquent-ifrs/README.md

 ->post();

 ```
-We can assign this receipt to partially clear the Invoice above:
+We can assign the receipt to partially clear the Invoice above:

 ```
 use Ekmungai\IFRS\Models\Assignment;